calroc/Thun/Thun.md

 consisting of the new symbol name followed by an expression for the body of the function.

-The `defs.txt` file is just joy expression, one per line, that have a symbol followed by the definition for that symbol, e.g.:
+The `defs.txt` file is just joy expressions, one per line, that have a symbol followed by the definition for that symbol, e.g.:

     sqr dup mul